tcorcor1/toast-notification-framework-D365/README.md

 **[1] Enable the toast notification feature within model-driven apps**

+In order to view toast notifications in a model-driven app you must first enable the feature in each app.
+You can do so by navigating to the settings of your model-driven app, select Features and turn on **In-app notifications**.
+For more information please see one of my earlier blog posts [here](https://tldr-dynamics.com/blog/in-app-toast-notifications).

 **[2] Import solution**

 Managed and unmanaged solutions are included in [solutions](./solutions) folder